lich-uct/molpher-lib/doc/source/usage/tutorial.rst

 Now that we know how to initialize an exploration tree and how to set morphing parameters, we will take a look at how the :term:`chemical space` exploration works in practice.

-Let us generate a few `morphs <morph>` from the current leaves of the tree first:
+Let us generate a few :term:`morphs <morph>` from the current leaves of the tree first:

 ..  code-block:: python
     :caption: Generating and reading morphs.